 data test; number=24536.8746; step1=10**3; step2=int(number*step1); step3=step2/step1; run;

 We hope this article helped you to truncate decimals in SAS.
-Moreover, if you have any other suggestions, suggest them below the comment section.
-We would take those lists in our further blog post.
+Moreover, if you have other suggestions, suggest them in the comment section below.
+We will take those lists in our further blog post.

 Thanks for reading!